ProtoSchool/protoschool.github.io/README.md

 #### Create multiple-choice quizzes in your Vue file (skip for coding exercises and text-only lessons)

-When creating a multiple-choice lesson, you'll use your Vue file to define the question its answer choices.
+When creating a multiple-choice lesson, you'll use your Vue file to define the question and its answer choices.

 The `question` value must be a string: